 - It is important to control tapeworm infection in domestic dogs.
 Regular preventive de-worming of dogs is important, especially in rural areas where dogs may have access to animal carcasses.

-- Dispose dog’s faeces carefully.
+- Dispose of the dog’s faeces carefully.

 - Practise general hygiene